Private Land Conservation Outcomes

 The BCT met Target 1 in February 2019, four years early.
-So far, new conservation agreements are protecting examples of five NSW Landscapes that were not previously represented within the protected area system and 84 NSW Landscapes that are inadequately protected.
+So far, new conservation agreements are protecting examples of 9 NSW Landscapes that were not previously represented within the protected area system and 99 NSW Landscapes that are inadequately protected.
+Under the Biodiversity Offsets Program the BCT has protected one NSW Landscape that was not previously represented within the protected area system and 22 NSW Landscapes that are inadequately protected.

 Reaching Target 1 means that the BCT has contributed progress towards meeting CAR targets.
 However, this does not mean these NSW Landscapes are now adequately protected or that CAR targets have been met.
 The BCT will now focus on achieving Target 3, to sample a further 90 unique, inadequately-protected NSW Landscapes.

 Target 3 in the BCIS states: By 2023, diversified incomes streams will improve the financial sustainability of participating landholders relative to similar local businesses.